AlexisData/Indeed_Beautiful/README.md

 ### How to use this script ?

+!!!
+Before to use this script, be sure to add your personal informations in config file

 The main.py script admits 3 arguments:
 - the searched keyword (for example: Python, Gardener, Librarian...), of type string: by default: Data+Science
 - the desired work location (for example: Washington, Dallas, Texas...), of type string: default: United+States